 Quick Identification skills

 The first clue as to what game your playing comes from the system that it's on.
 If you are at any time unsure of what game is being played, take a quick glance around the room and look for the system (it should be a grey or black box).
 Once found, examine the oute casing to determine hte system.
-Using this information, and the game list, you can narrow down the possibilities.
-(Important note: If you are holding the system in your hands while playing it is a Game Boy of some kind, or a Nintendo DS.
-If you are looking into the system, it is a Virtual Boy.)
+Using this information, and the

 If the system is not readily visible for some reason, another good indicator of what game you are playing is the colors on the screen.
 A quick glance at the game will tell you all you need.
 If the colors are muted and mostly basic, you are playing an NES game (or, if the picture is smaller, Game Boy Color).
 If the colors are rich and vibrant, but still 2 dimensional, you are playing an SNES or Game Boy Advance game.
 If they are vibrant, but seem to jump out of the screen at you a little, they are pictures from an N64 or DS game.
 However, if the pictures jump out at you, but are not colorful, and instead shades of red, you are playing the Virtual Boy.
 Finally, black and white or "pea soup green" coloring indicates a Game Boy game.